TehKitti/Maunz/README.md

 *bulliedme [username] - Did somebody bully you?
 This will send them a link to stop with their bullying ways.

 *trello - Links you to the Trello board of Maunz.
 Feature requests and bug reports can be made here.

+*whosay - Tells you the last person who used the *say command

 Premium account status grabbed from http://axis.iaero.me and UUID's grabbed from http://fishbans.com/docs.php